Windows 11 23H2 new features and changes (September 2023 update)

 7-Zip and RAR support

-Windows 11 23H2 is also expected to natively incorporate support for RAR and 7-zip archival formats with the new integration for the “libarchive” open-source project.
+Windows 11 23H2 also introduces native support for RAR and 7-zip archival formats with the new integration for the “libarchive” open-source project.

-The support will add seamless integration to open and extract many archival file formats (such as “.tar,” .tar.gz,” “.tar.bz2,” “.tar.zst,” “.tar.xz,” “.tgz,” .tbz2,” “.tzst,” .txz,” .rar,” and “.7z”) in the same fashion you do today with Zip files through File Explorer.
-It’s also possible that Microsoft will add support to manage RAR and 7-zip with commands using PowerShell and Command prompt.
+The support adds seamless integration to open and extract many archival file formats (such as “.tar,” .tar.gz,” “.tar.bz2,” “.tar.zst,” “.tar.xz,” “.tgz,” .tbz2,” “.tzst,” .txz,” .rar,” and “.7z”) in the same fashion you do today with Zip files through File Explorer.
+It’s also possible that Microsoft adds support to manage RAR and 7-zip with commands using PowerShell and Command prompt.

-Microsoft is adding new design changes for the Spotlight icon on the desktop that include an updated interface with rich information about the background image when right-clicking the icon.
+Microsoft is adding new design changes for the Spotlight icon on the desktop, including an updated interface with rich information about the background image when right-clicking the icon.

 Spotlight preview interface